newrelic/newrelic-quickstarts/utils/importer/README.md

 apiKey='NRAK-EXAMPLE'
 ```

-after that just run the import.sh like so:
+...after that just run the import.sh like so:

 ```bash
 ./import.sh pack